clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 _(approx. 1-2 pages)_

 ### Project Overview
 AirBnB is an online platform for accomodation.
-Since its launch in 2008, it provides now 3,000,000 lodging listings in 65,000 cities and 191 countries (source : wikipedia)
+Since its launch in 2008, it provides now 3,000,000 lodging listings in 65,000 cities and 191 countries (source : *wikipedia*).

-In Berlin, amongst the 17810 registered hosts, 13% are considered as active users (the last review was done in the last 10 days).
+In Berlin, amongst the 17,810 registered hosts, 13% are considered as active users (the last review was done in the last 10 days).
-The first member registered in 2008, and there are 20576 offers as of may 2017.
+The first member registered in 2008, and there are 20,576 offers as of may 2017, 7700 being considered as active*.

-In this study, we will focus on the full appartments to be rented on AirBnB in Berlin.
+In this study, we will focus on the full appartments offered on AirBnB in Europe, with a focus on Berlin.

-For the context, here are some self-explanatory charts to understand the situation of Berlin amongst the others world-class cities  in term of tourism :
+For the context, here are some charts to understand the situation of Berlin amongst the others world-class cities  in term of tourism :

+**active listing** : listing with an availability for the next 90 days higher than zero and with at least one review in the last 60 days.

 Visitors vs spending| AirBnB renting structure :-------------------------:|:-------------------------:
 ![Visitors vs expenditures](./img/capital_report_master_card.png){ width=300px }|![](./img/city_benchmark_room_type.png){width=300px}

-Looking at other european cities :
+For a population of 3,5 Millions inhabitants, Berlin has a relatively low number of active offers compared to Amsterdam (population 0,85 Millions) or Barcelona (population 1,6 Millions).

 Full appartments availability coming 30 days|Full appartments prices :-------------------------:|:-------------------------:
 ![title 1](./img/city_benchmark_availability_30.png){width=300px} |  ![title2 ](./img/city_benchmark_price.png){width=300px}

+In term of price and availability, Berin ranks in the average value on the european scale.

-The full renting of an appartment is strictly regulated in Berlin :it requires an authorization from the city Authorities, In 2016, [only 58 authorizations have been delivered by the city for 800 applications](http://www.salon.com/2017/06/30/how-the-berlin-government-could-rein-in-airbnb-and-protect-local-housing_partner/).
+Since may 2016, the renting of full appartments is strictly regulated in Berlin : it requires an authorization from the city Authorities, In 2016, [only 58 authorizations have been delivered by the city for 800 applications](http://www.salon.com/2017/06/30/how-the-berlin-government-could-rein-in-airbnb-and-protect-local-housing_partner/).

-One of the consequence of the spread of such a disruptive platform is a shortage of affordable housing for the locals.
-InsideAirBnB, an online activist organization, regulary scraps the entire AirBnB offers for a selection of cities, including Berlin.
-Using those data, we can identify professional hosts that potentially break the local regulation.
+On the chart below, we see the effect of this regulation : the numbers of listings drops, then rise again, with a similar trend for the price.

+*see* [Airbnb Regulation: How is New Legislation Impacting the Growth of Short-Term Rentals?](http://blog.airdna.co/effects-airbnb-regulation/?utm_content=buffer896bb&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer) for more details.

 Evolution of active listings in Berlin | Evolution of prices :-------------------------:|:-------------------------: